CLAIRE-Labo/python-ml-research-template/README.md

   Windows machines with WSL, and clusters running OCI-compliant containers, like the EPFL Run:ai (Kubernetes) clusters.

-  To get started, follow the instructions in `installation/docker-amd64-cuda/README.md`.
+  Follow the instructions in `installation/docker-amd64-cuda/README.md` to install the environment then get back here for the rest of the instructions to run the experiments.

   We ran our experiments on TODO: FILL IN THE HARDWARE YOU USED.
   To run them, you should have at least TODO: FILL IN THE MINIMUM HARDWARE REQS IF APPLICABLE.